What are Pinterest Rich Pins? Benefits of Rich Pins

 If you prefer to check the instructions on Pinterest’s developer documentation, you can find them here.

 For some types of Rich Pins, there is an ongoing debate whether the additional info provided in the Rich Pins is reducing the click-through rates to the websites.

-For example, the Recipe Rich Pins provide a lot of information in the pin, such as ingredients, cooking time, type of diet, etc. Does it help users to take a decision to click-through to your blog?
+For example, the Recipe Rich Pins provide a lot of information in the pin, such as ingredients, cooking time, type of diet, etc. and then add the headline or title to that list of information.
+Does it help users to make a decision to click-through to your blog?
 Sure, it does.
 But in some cases, the info in the pin is detailed enough so that users don’t even need to click-through to read your post.

 In other cases, users might find one trigger word in the Recipe Rich Pin description and decide not to visit your site.
 For example, they might see some optional ingredient they don’t like, and just close the pin without looking into your recipe details.
-While you could have in the recipe description a note that this ingredient is optional, but they will never know because they already moved to the next pin on Pinterest.
+While you could have in the recipe description a note that this ingredient is optional, they will never know because they already moved to the next pin.

 This topic is an ongoing debate among bloggers, especially in the food niche.
 Some bloggers have disabled Rich Pins and seen an improvement in their Pinterest traffic.
 Others haven’t seen any improvement after disabling Rich Pins.

 If you are a food blogger, I recommend you explore this topic further, ask some people in your niche what is their experience.
 You may even try to experiment and disable rich pins for a month and see if this gives you a boost in Pinterest traffic.
 After all, if the experiment doesn’t show good results, all you have to do is remove this code snippet and your rich pins will be back.